infrahq/infra/docs/guides/granting-access.md

 ## Grant access

-To grant access, use `infra grants add`:
+To grant access, use `infra grants add`.
+For example, to give `edit` access to a cluster named `staging` run:

 ```
 infra grants add user@example.com staging --role edit